 Any kind of digital stepping is at some point a limitation, dulls the senses faster and quickly leads to boredom.

-other keyboard manufacturer makes such high demands on its keys like we
+No other keyboard manufacturer makes such high demands on its keys like we do.

 Now we have achieved a real breakthrough.
 We found a way to subtly form and shape the keys.
 One by one we put every key in its best position.
 Key out, form and shape, key in - try.
 Again and again until everything is moving smoothly and free of tension.
 These subtle modifications create near zero friction between keys and key guides.
 A faster, more balanced and more reliable playing feel is the result.

 We considered to offer the Premium Regulation as an option at extra charge.
-But in this case we would sometimes have to deliver MK22 Studios which do not have the best possible playing feel that we are able to provide now.
+But in this case we would sometimes have to deliver MK 23 Controllers which do not have the best possible playing feel that we are able to provide now.
 This is unacceptable to us as it is our top model.
-Therefore, all MK22 Studios come with the Premium Regulation.
+Therefore, all MK 23 Controllers come with the Premium Regulation.